|Finn Sivert Nielsen||Anthropologist|

 A cavalry ala, at a lengthening trot, flew out onto the square, to cross it on one side and avoid the mass of people, and ride down a passage under a stone wall covered by vines, taking the shortest road to Bald Mountain.

 At a flying trot, the commander of the ala, small as a boy, dark as a mulatto - a Syrian, came abreast of Pilate and in perfect stride cried out something and drew his sword from its sheath.
-His hot-tempered black horse, drenched in sweat, shied and reared up.
+His hot-tempered black steed, drenched in sweat, shied and reared up.
 Returning his sword to the sheath, the commander struck the horse on the neck with a whip, brought it down, and rode off into the passageway, breaking into a gallop.
 Three abreast, the horsemen lit after him in a cloud of dust, the points of their light, bamboo lances bobbing, close to the Procurator passed faces that seemed unusually dark under their white turbans, merrily baring their gleaming teeth.

 Raising dust to the sky, the ala burst into the passageway, and last of all, a soldier rode past Pilate with a horn slung on his back, blazing in the sun.